ska-telescope/ska-integration-test-harness/README.md

     # (etc.)

     # Then I can issue the command, explicitly telling the call to
-    # not wait for the synchronization conditions to be met
+    # not wait for the synchronization conditions to be met,
+    # since in the following steps I want to check the events
+    # manually (since they are the "object" of this test).
     central_node_facade.move_to_off(wait_termination=False)

 @then("the telescope is in OFF state")